JeremyBYU/polylidar-realsense/README.md

 ## Running

 The demo code is in `capture.py` and be called as so `python grounddetector/capture.py`.
 All parameters used to configure the intel RealSense camera can be found in `grounddetector/config/default.yaml`.
 You can specify alternate configuration profiles as a command line parameter.
 Note that the image generated above used `tilted.yaml` configuration file.
+If the camera will be moving you might have better luck with `moving.yaml`; it changes the temporal filter from 0.2 to 0.5 and uses a different advanced settings JSON file.

 ```
 usage: capture.py [-h] [-c CONFIG] [-v VIDEO]